The following information is about Growing Pudina In Pots.

 Mint is a perennial plant with tiny purple, pink or white flowers.
 Mint leaves have a fresh, sweet, aromatic taste.
 These high aromatic herbal plants are rarely annual.
 The mint plants have opposite pairs of leaves, mint leaves are oblong to lanceolate, they are sometimes downy with margins.
 Mint leaves are in dark green, gray-green to purple, blue and some varieties have a pale yellow color.
 Mint plants have a square stem, the mint family plants can be identified by their stem shape.
 The stems of the plants have a pungent scent.
 Mint is the fastest-growing aromatic herbal plant from the Mentha genus group.

 These plants spread widely underground and these plants are erect, square with branched stems.

 Varieties of Mint for Growing Pudina In Pots:

 There are many varieties of mint plants, here we have listed some of them below.
 Almost all varieties of mint plants are grown in container gardens.

-Most varieties of mint plants are invasive tendency.
-All the mint plants grow vigorously, and you should take necessary steps to keep the plant under control.
+Most varieties of mint plants are invasive tendencies.
+All the mint plants grow vigorously, and you should take the necessary steps to keep the plant under control.